Chummy1984/technical-writing-portfolio/api_docs_EN/worldbank_api.md

 ### 6.4 Typical integration workflow

-In a typical application, the World Bank API is not used in isolation, but as part of a small data pipeline.
-A common workflow looks like this:
+In practice, the World Bank API is typically used as part of a simple data pipeline:

 1. **Fetch data**
-Send a `GET` request with the desired `country`, `indicator`, `date` range, and `per_page` parameters.
+   Send a `GET` request with the desired `country`, `indicator`, `date`, and `per_page` parameters.

 2. **Parse the response**
-Convert the JSON response into native data structures (e.g. lists or dictionaries in Python, objects in JavaScript).
+   Convert the JSON or XML response into native data structures.

 3. **Filter by year**
-Select only the records for the years that are relevant for the analysis or visualisation.
+   Select the records relevant for the analysis or visualisation.

 4. **Handle missing values**
-Check for `null` values (JSON) / `xsi:nil="true"` (XML) and decide how to treat them (e.g. ignore, mark as „no data yet“, or interpolate).
+   Account for missing data (`null` in JSON, `xsi:nil="true"` in XML).

 5. **Pass processed data to the next layer**
-Use the cleaned time series as input for charts, dashboards, reports, or further statistical analysis.
+   Use the cleaned time series for charts, dashboards, reports, or further analysis.

-This pattern is reusable across countries and indicators: only the `country` and `indicator` codes change, while the overall workflow remains the same.
+This workflow is reusable across countries and indicators by changing only the `country` and `indicator` codes.

 ## **7. Error Handling and Edge Cases**